Saturna Island is a short floatplane haul from Vancouver and Victoria – the two most urban, densely populated cities in BC.

 Planning a Visit

-There is no Visitor Centre on the island.
 Pick up the Saturna Island Tourist Association's annually updated annotated map and event calendar aboard BC Ferries.
-The bulletin board at the Community Hall near the ferry dock is a good source for local events.
+The bulletin boards at the Saturna Point Store and the Saturna General Store are a good source for local events.

 Be sure to book accommodations early.
 The island's limited selection allows little more than 75 overnight guests at any one time (including wilderness hikers at Saturna's one campground and not counting boaters moored in the island's coves and bays).